-Now that our hosenpuper is big (and balanced) enough to glide through the supermarket in a cart I decided that a germ covering barrier was needed.
+Now that my girlie is big (and balanced) enough to glide through the supermarket in a cart I decided that a germ covering barrier was needed.

 A search with Mr. Internet turned up a gorgeous (yet somewhat complicated) pattern & tut’ from lil blue boo and an insanely easy no-sew (yet too huge for a handbag) version from Rookie Moms.
 During a head-clearing hot shower (where most of my brainstorms occur) I decided to take the best bits from each idea & combine ’em into an easy-to-create-in-under-an-hour-small-enough-to-fit-into-a-handbag cover: